FabianaCampanari/Top-Trumps/README.md

 > for ( ) { } - JS command for list repetition.

-✨Loop : main structure that determines if it is executable or not.
+- Loop : main structure that determines if it is executable or not.

 ✨Arrays Iteration = JS Repetition Structure.